Testaroli: Service

 Testaroli is sometimes served with pesto sauce, which is a common addition to it in the Liguria and Tuscany regions of Italy.
-Another dressing method includes the addition of olive oil, Pecorino cheese, Parmigiano-Reggiano, garlic and basil.
+Another dressing method includes the addition of olive oil, pecorino, Parmesan, garlic and basil.
 Significant amounts of sauce may absorb into testaroli.

 Falsi testaroli al ragù

-A very similar dish is falsi testaroli al ragù (English: "false testaroli in ragù"), which is prepared using sliced pasta dough and does not involve the use of a batter or cooking on a testo.
+A very similar dish is falsi testaroli al ragù, which is prepared using sliced pasta dough and does not involve the use of a batter or cooking on a testo.
 It is served with a ragù, an Italian meat-based sauce.